Tutorial

 What Do I need to Get Started?

-Whether you’re trying to colour match an exact tone, or develop a cohesive colour palette to use across all your paintings, mixing paint colours can be a challenge.
-Here are there’s a few things you need to get started:
+Whether you’re trying to colour match, or develop a cohesive colour palette, here are a few things you need to get started:

 - Paint

-Anything from small jam jars to large tubs will work, it depends on the scale of your project.
-These are for mixing and storing your custom colours, so make sure they’re clean and seal tightly. - Surface
+Anything from small jam jars to large bottles will work, it depends on the scale of your project.
+These are for mixing and storing your custom paint colours in, so make sure they’re clean and airtight. - Surface

-How Do I choose which colors to mix?
+How Do I choose which colours to mix?

-See where your colour is now and what colours you need to add to get to your desired colours - Shift the hue.
+See where the base colours is now and what adjacent colours you need to add to shift your paint colours closer to the target colours. - Shift the hue.

 Add small amounts of other colours until you get closer to your target colour. - Adjust brightness.

-Add white to lighten or a complementary colour (or black) to deepen shadows. - Mix slowly, test often.
+If necessary, add white to tint the paint colour, or a complementary colour (or black) to darken the colour. - Mix slowly, test often.

-Even a drop of paint can completely change the hue, so mix slowly.
+Even a small drop of paint can completely change the hue, so mix slowly and swatch your colours with each adjustment.

 Do I always have to follow the colour theory rules?